Sakuhei Fujiwhara

 Sakuhei Fujiwhara (藤原 咲平, Fujiwara Sakuhei) was a Japanese meteorologist who became the namesake for the Fujiwhara effect.
 Novelist Jirō Nitta is his nephew and mathematician Masahiko Fujiwara is his grandnephew.

 Biography

 Early life

-Born in the city of Suwa, Nagano Prefecture, Fujiwhara received his primary education at Takashima Common Elementary School and Suwa Higher Elementary School, where he was in the same class as future army general, Tetsuzan Nagata.
-He was also close friends with Shigeo Iwanami, who would go on to found the Iwanami Shoten Publishing company.
-He joined the Central Meteorological Observatory (current Japan Meteorological Agency) in 1909 after completing undergraduate studies in theoretical physics at Tokyo Imperial University (now the University of Tokyo).
+Born in the city of Suwa, Nagano Prefecture, Fujiwhara received primary education at Takashima Common Elementary School and Suwa Higher Elementary School, where he was in the same class as future Imperial Japanese Army general, Tetsuzan Nagata.
+He was also close friends with Shigeo Iwanami, who would later found Iwanami Shoten Publishing company.
+He joined the Central Meteorological Observatory (now the Japan Meteorological Agency) in 1909 after completing undergraduate studies in theoretical physics at Tokyo Imperial University (now the University of Tokyo).

 Academic career

 Fujiwhara earned his doctorate in 1915 through his research work on the abnormal propagation of sound waves, and earned the Japan Academy Prize in 1920 in recognition of his research.
 He traveled to Norway in the same year to study meteorology under Vilhelm Bjerknes.

 He joined the Central Institution for the Training of Meteorologists (current Meteorological College of Japan) as general director after returning to Japan in 1922.
 He started his tenure as a professor at Tokyo Imperial University in 1924, and succeeded Takematsu Okada as the fifth director of the Japan Meteorological Agency in 1941.